mohammadmanzoor8972/Reedsy-frontend/README.md

 ![Styling](./front-end/q3/images/result.jpg "Styling")

 #### Bonus
-- Implement styling rules that consider different screen sizes.  #### Done
+- Implement styling rules that consider different screen sizes.

 **Notes:**
 - The footer should stick to the bottom when scrolling.